kkhanh-kas/Chatbot/README.md

-# UEH E-commerce Program Landing Page
+# UEH E-commerce Program Landing Page with Chatbot

-A modern, responsive landing page for UEH's E-commerce Program featuring an integrated AI chatbot assistant.
-The website is designed to provide information about the e-commerce program at UEH (University of Economics Ho Chi Minh City) in Vietnamese.
+A modern, responsive landing page for UEH's E-commerce Program featuring an integrated chatbot assistant.
+The website is designed to provide information about the e-commerce program at UEH (University of Economics Ho Chi Minh City).

 ## Features

-- 🎨 Modern, responsive design using HTML5 and CSS3
+-  Design using HTML5 and CSS3
-- 🤖 AI-powered chatbot assistant using Dialogflow
+-  Chatbot assistant using Dialogflow
-- 🌐 Bilingual support (Vietnamese)
-- 📱 Mobile-friendly interface
-- 🎯 Program highlights and features section
+-  Program highlights and features section
-- 🎓 Educational program information
+-  Educational program information
-- 💼 Career opportunities showcase
+-  Career opportunities showcase

 ## Tech Stack